 A: Visit the ARB website or call 1-800-242-4450.

 3. Q: What is an original CAV decal application?

 A: An original CAV decal application applies to a vehicle that has never been issued CAV decals.

-- Complete the vehicle information at the top of both pages, along with Sections 1, 2, 3 (if applicable), and 6.
+- Complete the vehicle information at the top of the application.

-- Submit the completed application and $22 decal fee (originals) to the address shown on the REG 1000 form.
+- Submit the completed application and $22 decal fee to the address shown on the form.

 5. Q: I acquired a vehicle with CAV decals and transferred it into my name.
 Do I also have to transfer the CAV decal ownership into my name?

 A: Yes.
-If you purchase a vehicle with existing decals, you must transfer the decals to your name using the Application for Clean Air Vehicle Decal (REG 1000) form.
+If you purchase a vehicle with existing decals, you must transfer the decals to your name using the Application for Clean Air Vehicle Decal (REG 1000) (PDF) form, check the “Transfer to new owner” box in Section 2.
 There is no cost provided that all required CAV decals are present on the vehicle.
 You will be issued a new CAV decal ID card with your name once your CAV decal transfer application is processed.

 7. Q: Are assigned license plates required before I apply for CAV decals?

 A: Yes.
 The vehicle must have permanent license plates assigned before CAV decals can be issued.

 8. Q: Can I apply for the CAV decal when the vehicle is registered in my relative's or friend's name?